tart-telescope/tart_website/docs/docs/advanced/image-from-vis.md

 ---
 # Imaging from visibilities

 The script below will create a simple image from TART visibilities.
+To my knowledge, this is the simplest way to make images from a radio telescope.
+No specialized packages are required.

 There are five steps.
 Each is relatively simple on its own.